SS Vaterland (1913): Sale of United States Lines and final days

 In October 1931 United States Lines had been reincorporated with the aid of the USSB as United States Lines of Nevada, Inc. after financial difficulties.
 IMM, which acquired the line at auction, was just as eager to be rid of the white elephant.
 The Great Depression was the final nail in the coffin.
 The USSB was abolished and its functions reduced to a Bureau within the Department of Commerce on 10 August 1933.
 United States Lines actively lobbied for the government to either take the Leviathan back or provide a subsidy for her operation.
 She was laid up at her pier in Hoboken, New Jersey, in June 1933, having lost $75,000 per round trip since 1929.
 The government steadfastly stipulated that Leviathan should sail, and so she did after a refurbishment costing $150,000, for another five round trips.
 The first round trip sailed on 9 June 1934, high season on the Atlantic, and tallied a loss of $143,000.
 By Leviathan's fifth voyage she sailed at barely half capacity.
 IMM paid the US government $500,000 for permission to retire her while keeping her in running order until 1936.

-In 1937 she was sold to the British Metal Industries Ltd. On 26 January 1938 Leviathan set out on her 301st and last transatlantic voyage under the command of Captain John Binks, retired master of the RMS Olympic, with a crew of 125 officers and men who had been hired to deliver the ship to the breakers.
+In early 1937, there were rumours of the ship being put back in to service as a Troopship in the US Navy, but neither the Army or Navy were interested, and she was later sold to the British Metal Industries Ltd. On 26 January 1938 Leviathan set out on her 301st and last transatlantic voyage under the command of Captain John Binks, retired master of the RMS Olympic, with a crew of 125 officers and men who had been hired to deliver the ship to the breakers.
 To quote author Melvin Maddocks, Binks was not the luckiest of men now he had a ship to match him...it was no easier steering the old monster to her slaughter than it was to steer her any where else.
 Leviathan arrived at Rosyth, Scotland, on 14 February.
 In the 13 years that she served United States Lines she carried more than a quarter-million passengers, never making a profit.
-Due to the size of the vessel and the outbreak of the Second World War, final demolition took place only in 1946.
+The demolition of Leviathan was completed on 14 February 1940.